 Avoid extraneous details that might warrant imaging or labs, like new neurological findings.
 “We find that we can get these patients in and out of emergency departments efficiently with these simple guidelines.”

 Initial pilot studies have been extremely successful.
 We find that patients are adept at learning these enhanced drug-seeking techniques and spreading them to the community.

-The CBO estimates that, reaching even 50% of drug-seekers, the savings nationally could reach into the tens of billions!
+The Congressional Budget Office estimates that reaching even 50% of drug-seekers the savings nationally could reach into the tens of billions.
 Further, the estimated reduction in costs down the road from reducing cancer from unnecessary CT scans is substantial.

 “Our YouTube Channel, Drug-Seeking Made Easy, has gone totally viral!” explained Dr. Sofia LaRocca, the program’s head of outreach.
 “Most drug-seekers of course know which allergies to list, such as Toradol, but they often made classic errors that would get them a CT or other test.
 Our program has been able to teach people to avoid that sort of unnecessary unnecessary testing and get right to the details that tend to compel providers to write the desired prescriptions.”